oscci/new-theme/_pages/about.md

     image_path: /images/face3.jpg
     alt: "photo of person 3"
     title: "Name of person 3"

+---

+This project is run by a group of researchers at the University of Oxford.
+Here are some of their faces.

+**The core team**

 {% include gallery id="gallery1" caption="These are the first three faces." %}